mmacgilvray18/Phospho_Network/README.md

 (Chasman et al., 2014).

 The pipeline titled “Phospho_Network.ipynb” consists of the scripts used to analyze data from MacGilvray et al.
+The output is a .sif file compatible with Cytoscape 24 for visualization and analysis.

 Most users with wild-type S. cerevisiae phospho-proteomic data will be interested in a second pipeline titled, “Shared_interactors.ipynb”.
 This pipeline takes as input user-defined groups of phospho-peptides (e.g. those with increased phosphorylation in response stimulus or those with decreased phosphorylation in response to stimulus).
 The first script partitions each group into ‘modules’ of phospho-peptides that share the same sequence motif around the phosphorylation site.
 The method then identifies Shared Interactors as described above for each identified module.
-The output is a .sif file compatible with Cytoscape for visualization and analysis.

 Please see our _bioRxiv_ preprint for additional information: